Ashley0324/donate-crypto/DEPLOY.md

 ```

 2. Prepare Deployment Account
-- Prepare a BSC wallet address with sufficient BNB
+- Prepare a BSC wallet address with sufficient BNB (for contract deployment)
+- Prepare a wallet address for USDT withdrawal (for collecting user payments)
-- Export the private key (keep it secure)
+- Export the deployment account's private key (keep it secure)

 3. Configure Environment Variables
 ```bash